rocky-linux/documentation/docs/books/nvchad/marksman.md

  Configured servers list: cssls, tsserver, clangd, html, yamlls, lua_ls, marksman
 ```

-This indicates that the *marksman* server has been activated for the open file, started automatically `autostart: true` since it is recognized as a markdown file `filetypes: markdown`.
-The other information indicates the path to the executable used for the code check `cmd:` and that this is used in `marksman server` mode, also that the root directory `your_directory` is used for the checks.
+This indicates the activation of the *marksman* server for the open file, and that it started automatically (`autostart: true`) since it recognizes it as a markdown file `filetypes: markdown`.
+The other information indicates the path to the executable used for the code check `cmd:`, that it uses `marksman server` mode, and that it uses the root directory `your_directory` for the checks.

 !!! note "Root folder"

     The concept of a "root folder" is important in the use of a language server in that in order to perform controls on the document, such as links to other files or images for example, it must have a "global view" of the project.
-We can say that "*root folders*" can be equated with the "*Projects*" found in graphics IDEs.
+We can say that "*root folders*" equates with the "*Projects*" found in graphics IDEs.

-    The *root directory* also called the "*working directory*" used by the editor for the open file can be viewed with the `:pwd` command and in case it does not match the desired one it can be changed with the `:lcd` command, this command reassigns the *working directory* only to that buffer without changing any settings of the other buffers open in the editor.
+    The *root directory*, also called the "*working directory*", used by the editor for the open file, is viewable with the `:pwd` command.
+If it does not match the desired one, it is changeable with the `:lcd` command.
+This command reassigns the *working directory* only to that buffer, without changing any settings of the other buffers open in the editor.

 ## Use of marksman

-Once you have completed all the steps to enter it the language server will be activated whenever the editor is opened on a *markdown* file, by entering `INSERT` mode you will have upon typing certain characters new options in the widgets that will help you in writing the document, in the screenshot below you can see some of the markdown snippets available in these widgets.
+Once you have completed all the steps to enter it, activation of the language server occurs whenever opening a *markdown* file in the editor.
+By entering `INSERT` mode, when typing certain characters you will have new options in the widgets that will help you in writing the document.
+In the screenshot below you can see some of the markdown snippets available in these widgets.

 ![Marksman Snippets](./images/marksman_snippets.png)

 ## Main keys

-The language server provides a number of shortcuts that activate writing assistance; this includes quick insertion of Markdown tags, creation of links, and insertion of images into the document.
-A non-exhaustive list of characters that activate the various snippets will be provided below.
+The language server provides many shortcuts that activate writing assistance.
+This includes quick insertion of Markdown tags, creation of links, and insertion of images into the document.
+A non-exhaustive list of characters that activate the various snippets is below.

-These snippets are displayed within widgets that also contain other shortcuts; navigation of the widget to select those provided by *marksman* is done with the <kbd>Tab</kbd> key.
+These snippets are displayed within widgets that also contain other shortcuts.
+Use the <kbd>Tab</kbd> key for navigation of the widget to select those provided by *marksman*.

 | Key | Snippets |